-Cipher.exe is a built-in command line tool in the Windows operating system that can be used to encrypt or decrypt data on NTFS drives.
-This tool also lets to securely delete data by overwriting it.
+Cipher.exe is a built-in command-line tool in the Windows operating system that can be used to encrypt or decrypt data on NTFS drives.
+This tool also lets you securely delete data by overwriting it.

 Whenever you create text files and encrypt them till such a time that the encryption process is completed, Windows will create a backup of the file, so that in case anything was to go wrong during the encryption process, the data would still be recoverable using this file.
 Once the encryption process is completed, the backup is deleted.
 But then again, this delete backup file can be recovered using data recovery software, until it is overwritten by other data.

 When you use this built-in tool, it creates a temporary folder named EFSTMPWP on the system partition.
 It then more temporary files in that folder, and writes random data comprising of 0’s, 1’s, and other random numbers to those files.

 Cipher.exe thus allows you not only to encrypt and decrypt data but also to securely delete data.
 Thus, many use it to delete files permanently too.

 To overwrite deleted data, one can use the /w switch.